Get To Know Your New Favourite Punk Band 'Bad Girlfriend'

 Richard talking greatly about their musical processes, and Billy seeming to bring them all

 together in the first place over email.
-In anticipation of their new release ‘Here It Comes’, I
+In light of their recent release ‘Here It Comes’, I

 chat to Bad Girlfriend about their existing discography, their plans for the future, and their